 Marijuana didn’t become legal in Colorado overnight.
-Nearly fifteen years before recreational weed was legalized in the Centennial State, advocates and activists battled anti drug crusaders in the effort to pass amendment 20, legalizing the use of medical marijuana.
+Nearly fifteen years before recreational weed was legalized in the Centennial State, advocates and activists battled anti drug crusaders in the effort to pass Amendment 20, legalizing the use of medical marijuana.

 Norman Abeyta isn’t your average pothead.
-After all, as someone who struggles to perform simple tasks such as brushing his teeth and getting a drink of water, he also manages to run his own business, participate in letter writing campaigns and organizes protests —hardly the lethargy you’d expect from a regular stoner.
+After all, as someone who struggles to perform simple tasks such as brushing his teeth and getting a drink of water, he also manages to run his own business, participate in letter writing campaigns and organize protests —hardly the lethargy you’d expect from a regular stoner.

-Especially a stoner who is also a quadriplegic.
+Especially a stoner who is a quadriplegic.

 In an instant, the plans he had carefully laid out for his life dissolved.

 Instead of going to study forestry at Colorado State University on a full scholarship in the fall, as he had planned, he would spend the next six months in the hospital learning how to adapt to his new life.

 Trading Pills for Pot

 Abeyta says that for him using marijuana isn’t mere pleasure seeking — it’s a medical necessity.
 Smoking pot, he says, reduces involuntary muscle spasms that are sometimes so severe they catapult him from his wheelchair.
 It also helps with a condition common to people with spinal cord injuries called autonomic dysreflexia, which causes blood pressure spikes unexpectedly, sometimes causing strokes.